project-curio/curio-web/docs/seed_data_acquisition.md

 - **Short Description Logic** — priority is Google editorial summary — TripAdvisor description — Yelp category sentence — fallback copy referencing the city; every description is capped at 300 characters while preserving whole words.

 ---

+> **Tip:** If you ever delete and recreate your Supabase project, its URL and API key will change.
+> Update these values in your Colab notebook and environment variables before rerunning the workflow to avoid connection errors.

 ## 14. Ongoing Monitoring